Get the farm ready for fall and winter!

 Are you stocked up?

-Verify that your horse’s stall and barn is nicely ventilated when the windows are shut.
+- Verify that your horse’s stall and barn are nicely ventilated, even when the windows are shut.
 There’s no good health reason to seal up a barn 150%.
-If you horse needs help staying warm, use blankets while keeping the air flowing for his respiratory health!
-You can still close windows and doors if you have proper air flow.
-Be sure to stay on top of ammonia smells - use Sweet PDZ to neutralize and prevent ammonia.
+Your horse needs help staying warm, use blankets while keeping the air flowing for his respiratory health!
+You can still close windows and doors if you have proper airflow.
+Be sure to stay on top of ammonia smells – use zeolites to neutralize and prevent ammonia.
 For more on ammonia read this one, and for more on ventilation, read this one!

 Keep the air flowing!